gvwilson/sensibleadventures/cloudherd/new.md

 "Now, what about these trolls?" the princess asked.
 "How aggressive were they?"

-"They're mostly not trouble at all, Your Highness," Aft broke in, all trace of his usual belligerence gone.
+"They're mostly not trouble at all, most respected," Aft broke in, all trace of his usual belligerence gone.
 "Not so long as we keep to what's ours and don't disturb what's theirs."

 "Good," she said crisply.
 "And the forest itself?
 How likely are we to be able to get troops through to Chaghan?"

 Sergeant Dorbu shook his head.
-"Sorry, Your Highness.
+"Sorry, most respected.
 A few rangers might make it, but nothing more."
 She pursed her lips at that, but didn't reply.